OpenPipe/open_deep_research_training/README.md

 ### 5. Generate the benchmarks

-Run the benchmark script in the evaluate folder with the models you want to benchmark
+Run the benchmark script in the evaluate folder with the models you want to benchmark:

 ```
 uv run evaluate/benchmark_model.py
 ```